alec-kingsley/spookyctf-2024/bin/Loab's House of Horrors Vol.I/README.md

 /tmp/loab
 ```

-I think the intended solution is to first use a command injection to find where the flag is, and then use another to `cat` it out.
+I think the intended solution was to first use a command injection to find where the flag is, and then use another to `cat` it out.
 I was too lazy for this, and
 instead just used the injection
 ```sh
 ;cat /tmp/singularity /tmp/abyss /tmp/.loab /home/council /tmp/.boom /home/victim/.consortium /usr/bnc/.yummyarbs /tmp/orphans /tmp/loab